Logik-Luo/ML-and-DL-notes/README.md

 # ML-and-DL-notes
-some codes that i learn in SDU classes an amateur in ML and DL but eager to create something and apply them to my future work
+here I document some codes that i learn in SDU classes.
+I'm an amateur in ML and DL, but eager to create something and apply them to my future work